574n13y/Dev_Ops/Day19.md

 5. **Tools & Technology**: Define containerization.
 How does Docker help?
+   - Containerization is the technique of packaging applications and their dependencies into isolated units, called containers, that can run reliably across different computing environments.
+Containers provide lightweight, isolated environments, which differ from traditional VMs by sharing the host’s OS kernel rather than running a full OS.
+   - Docker is a popular containerization platform that makes it easy to build, deploy, and manage containers.
+Docker enables consistent environments across development, testing, and production, helping eliminate the "works on my machine" problem.

 6. **Scenario**: An application runs slowly.
 What initial steps would you take to investigate?